andreabonadei/Snake/README.md

 Organizzare meglio move() che fa schifoooooo

-Aggiungere le collisoni con il serpente e con il drop
+Aggiungere le collisoni con il serpente

-Aggiungere SCORE

 Aggiungere VITTORIA

+# KNOWN BUGS

+A new drop can drop inside the snake and ruin everything fix that in newDrop()